qperfect-io/qleo/docs/manual/special_topics.rst

 Constructors
 ~~~~~~~~~~~~
-:class:`~mimiqcircuits.BitString` objects can be constructed in different ways.
+:class:`~qleo.BitString` objects can be constructed in different ways.

 - **From a String:** Use `BitString("binary_string")` to initialize a BitString by parsing a string in binary format.